top of page

 Soviet Flag and Soviet-Armenian Flag

-Discover the history and symbolism behind the communist flag, including the iconic flags of the USSR and the Armenian Soviet Socialist Republic.
+Discover the history and symbolism behind communist flags, including the iconic flag of the USSR and the Armenian Soviet Socialist Republic.
 Learn about the red banner’s representation of unity, revolution, and the ideals of socialism and communism.
 This article delves into the origins of the hammer and sickle, the meaning of the five-pointed star, and the unique features of the Soviet-Armenian flag, highlighting their intricate designs and ideological significance.

 Flag of the USSR